 Arroz con Pollo: Arroz con pollo is a flavorful and hearty dish perfect for a winter meal.

 Rice Salad: Rice salad is a light and refreshing dish that makes a great side or main course.

-Soup: Soup is a great way to use up leftover rice and can be made using any type of rice.
+Soup: Soup is a great way to use leftover rice and can be made using any type of rice.

 Wrap Up – Reheat Rice in a Rice Cooker